5 Common Pitfalls of First Time Art Collectors (And What to Do Instead)

 Avoid it by: Pausing.
 If a painting is truly meant for you, the connection will remain.
 Take a moment to breathe, notice your emotions, and trust that clarity will follow.

-Art is more than paint on canvas.
-It carries the energy and intention of the artist.
+Art carries the energy and intention of the artist.
 When you ignore the story behind a piece, you miss a deeper layer of connection.

-Avoid it by: Asking questions.
-Learn about the artist’s inspiration, process, and meaning behind the work.
+Avoid it by: Read about the artist’s inspiration, process, and meaning behind the work.
 Often, this story makes the piece even more powerful to live with.

 One of the biggest myths is that you need to know about art history, investment, or design to be a “real” collector.
 This belief stops many people from starting their collection at all.